raspberrypilearning/getting-started-scratch/en/step_11.md

 The `ask`{:class="block3sensing"} and `answer`{:class="block3sensing"} blocks are used to get text input from the user:

-Answer is a 'reporter' that you can use as a variable.

 ```blocks3
 ask [What's your name] and wait